- Wales (independent sector)

 An awarding body must ensure that every assessment for a GCSE qualification graded 9 – 1 is by examination, except where that is excluded by the subject regulations.

-In designing and setting the assessments for a GCSE qualification, awarding bodies must ensure that the assessments include questions or tasks which allow learners to:
+In designing and setting the assessments for a GCSE qualification, awarding bodies must ensure that the assessments include questions or tasks which allow students to:

 - provide extended responses

 - demonstrate their ability to draw together different areas of knowledge, skills and /or understanding from across a full course of study for that qualification